stateful/docs.runme.dev/docs/configuration/Celllevel.md

 ---
-sidebar_position: 4
+sidebar_position: 1
-title: Cell level Options
+title: Cell-level Options
 ---

-# Cell level Options

 Not all commands are equal, and expectations of how execution works can differ!
 For example, code blocks can be: